OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2020-11-16-Players_Discussion.md

 ### 2 - Action Items

-- Ahmad, Satis, natt work on generating the token by throught the guideline steps and share the token.
+- [X] Ahmad, Satis, natt work on generating the token following the guideline steps and then share the respective tokens.
     - [X] Chula Site
     - [X] Um Site
     - [X] GISt Site
 - [ ] Aris, Usman and Kittitpat can work on arranging the code in the repository.
-- [ ]
-- [ ]
+- [X] Deploy and test the back-end service following the public cloud demo.
+- [X] In the Repo each Sites upload their development in seperate places with proper naming
+- [ ] Make a mechanism to Display the status Connection for the cluster and regularly check.
+Optional:" get only active cluster.
+Gather other neccessary informations
-- [ ]
+- [ ] Merge the two Repos and share the merge results (Usman)
-- [ ]
+- [ ] For running clusters use one physical machine with three VM's(UM)

-###3 - Individual discussion
+### 2.1 - Individual discussion

 Prof. Chaodit

-Aris

-Natt
+Natt/Kittitpat
-Describes the token generation process.
+Describes the guidelines on token generation process.
+Demonstrate creating and deploying nginx in the UM Cluster.
+From the back-end pods can be deployed or deleted.

+On the Google Cloud Plaform back-end API is tested and service settings are configured.

+Dr. Aris
+Referred to Action itemns.

+Dr. Usman/ Ahmad

+Satis
+ Demonstrate and Describes the token generating Process in details.

-## 3 - Linking the front-end and back-end
+## 3 - Linking/Integrating the front-end and back-end

+- Should start by checking the connection status of Cluster from the back-end with a specific message.
+- Make a mechanism to Display the status Connection for the cluster and regularly check.
+Gather other neccessary informations
+- In the Yaml descriptors add the back-end add labels to identify the authentication of Pods.
-In the OF@TEIN++ github repo code backend and frontend app have been updated.
+- In the OF@TEIN++ github repo code backend and frontend app have been updated.

 ## 4 - Share the kubectl token between Chula, GIST, and UM